Compulsory sterilization: Xinjiang

 Beginning in 2019, reports of forced sterilization in Xinjiang began to surface.
-In 2020, public reporting continued to indicate that large-scale compulsory sterilization was being carried out as part of the ongoing Uyghur genocide.
+In 2020, public reporting continued to indicate that large-scale compulsory sterilization was being carried out.
 While national sterilization rates have fallen since the passing of the two child policy in 2016, there has been a sharp increase in the amount of sterilizations in Xinjiang.
 Many of these surgeries have been forced according to reports, but this is difficult to confirm due to the closed off nature of the area.
+These measures have sometimes been characterised as part of an ongoing Uyghur genocide in the province.

 Czechoslovakia and the Czech Republic

-Czechoslovakia carried out a policy to sterilize some Romani women, starting in 1973.
-In some cases the sterilization was in exchange for social welfare benefits, and those affected were given written agreements describing what was to be done to them which they were unable to read due to illiteracy.
-The dissidents of the Charter 77 movement denounced these practices in 1977–78 as a genocide, but they continued through the Velvet Revolution of 1989.
-A 2005 report by the Czech government's independent ombudsman, Otakar Motejl, identified dozens of cases of coercive sterilization between 1979 and 2001, and called for criminal investigations and possible prosecution against several health care workers and administrators, re Law on Atrocities relevant pre-1990, CR (ChR).
+Czechoslovakia carried out a policy to sterilize Romani women, starting in 1973 continuing through the Velvet Revolution of 1989.
+In some cases, the sterilization was in exchange for social welfare benefits, and the people who were affected were given written agreements which described what was to be done to them, but which they were unable to read due to their illiteracy.
+The dissidents of the Charter 77 movement denounced these practices in 1977–78 as a genocide.
+A 2005 report by the Czech government's independent ombudsman, Otakar Motejl, identified dozens of cases of coercive sterilization between 1979 and 2001, and called for criminal investigations and possible prosecution against several healthcare workers and administrators.

+Beginning 2012 undergoing sterilization is a requirement for change of name and/or gender markers on official documents for all transgender people in Czechia.
+In May 2024 the constitutional court found the laws requiring sterilization to be in violation of EU human rights laws.
+The court established a deadline of June 2025 where the current government is to draft replacement laws.